ChaosProfit/Magic-Assistant/README.md

 You can connect with it by http and websocket clients.

-If you decide to use Magic-Assistant in docker, you should execute the following shell cmds to install nvidia dependencies and configure the system:
+If you decide to use Magic-Assistant in docker, you should execute the following shell cmds to install nvidia dependencies and configure the system:<br />
-1, sudo apt-get update
+1, sudo apt-get update;<br />
-2, sudo apt-get install -y nvidia-container-toolkit
+2, sudo apt-get install -y nvidia-container-toolkit;<br />
-3, sudo nvidia-ctk runtime configure --runtime=docker
+3, sudo nvidia-ctk runtime configure --runtime=docker;<br />
-4, sudo systemctl restart docker
+4, sudo systemctl restart docker;<br />
-5, sudo reboot
+5, sudo reboot.<br />

 You can start the magic-assistant docker in the following methods:
-1, cd $Magic-Assistant
+1, cd $Magic-Assistant;<br />
-2, docker compose -f deployment/docker-compose.yml up -d magic-assistant
+2, docker compose -f deployment/docker-compose.yml up -d magic-assistant.<br />

 ## compile source
 1, Setup your own python environment, require python3.10+.
-For example, execute "conda create -n mojing python=3.10" in shell;
+For example, execute "conda create -n mojing python=3.10" in shell;<br />
 2, Install python packages.
-In shell, cd to the directory of Magic-Assistant and execute " pip3 install -e .".
+In shell, cd to the directory of Magic-Assistant and execute " pip3 install -e .".<br />

 # client
 Magic-Assistant supports two types of client: cli and restful_api.
 If you want to use or test Magic-Assistant in shell, choose the